 Lucky for her, Eddie comes to the rescue!
 He saves her from the horny ol’ dude and rewards her bravery with…another rape.

 The supposedly simple-minded Keno, meanwhile, is the only one with any sense — including Liz, who, after talking a big game, ends up surprisingly submissive.
 After Eddie drags Liz back to the lodge, Keno slips her the keys to Eddie’s truck so that she can escape.
-She ends up going to the cops and telling them that Eddie raped her, thus beginning an outrageously funny scene (given the circumstances) in which Orville unleashes such gems as:
+She ends up going to the cops and telling them that Eddie raped her, thus beginning an outrageous scene in which Orville unleashes such gems as:

 - “Real rape?!”